 Scoolio launches learning platform for homeschooling

-In order to relieve state learning platforms, the Dresden-based start-up Scoolio has now directly launched its own.
+To take the pressure off state learning platforms, the Dresden-based start-up Scoolio has now launched its own.

-Just in December, Scoolio closed its third round of funding and received one million euros.
+Scoolio only completed its third financing round in December and received one million euros.
 The start-up's investors are RBB Management, SIB Innovations- und Beteiligungsgesellschaft and Technologiegründerfonds Sachsen.

 Newsletter